speveril/cozy/readme.md

 ## Things to consider/remember

+- Make it easier to work with the HTML elements in the overlay.
 - Should I treat other entities for purposes of collisions as circles?
 - Move the dist/closestpoint/etc functions in Entity into a general util somewhere